 With many of the rental houses being right on the water, you’ll get easy access to the beach.
 And this means you’ll get to leave a lot of your beach gear there throughout the day, or even overnight – no need to pack up and haul everything back and forth.
 This was a lifesaver when the kids were too little to haul all their sand toys in each night.

 Hotels on Dauphin Island

-Hotels are very limited on the island, but we think this is how Dauphin Island keeps its low-key charm.
-For something smaller than renting a whole house, the Inn At Dauphin Island has privately owned units but often rented out.
-Visit their website for available rental units.
+Hotels are minimal, but we think this is how the island keeps its low-key charm.
+For something smaller than renting a whole house, the Inn At Dauphin Island has privately owned units, but many units are available for vacation rentals.